MaxVK03/StravaAthleteStats/README.md

 # StravaAthleteStats

 An app to further analyse athlete data pulled from strava specifically built for cyclist data junkies.
+Ultimatley shelved due to discovery of Intervals.icu

 Current projects are
 ## Heart rate drift